Ptrskay3/axum-prometheus/README.md

 use metrics_exporter_statsd::StatsdBuilder;
 use axum_prometheus::{MakeDefaultHandle, GenericMetricLayer};

-// A marker struct for the custom StatsD exporter. struct Recorder;
+// The custom StatsD exporter struct.
+It may take fields as well. struct Recorder { port: u16 }

 // In order to use this with `axum_prometheus`, we must implement `MakeDefaultHandle`. impl MakeDefaultHandle for Recorder {